-Wisest approach Walk in it - Pixabay backgroundYou want change to happen in your marriage, but you don’t change what you’re currently doing about it even when you see it’s not working.
 Hmmm… the question comes to mind, “How’s that working for you?”
-If it’s working, then don’t change anything.
-But if it’s not, perhaps you need to make some changes —especially in your approach to the situation or your spouse.
-Here’s your question: Is what you’re doing the wisest approach?
+If it’s working, then you indeed don’t need to change anything.
+But if it’s not, perhaps you need to make some changes —especially in your approach to the situation or in your approach to your spouse.
+Here’s the question we’re posing: Is what you’re doing the wisest approach?

 Ignoring What’s Obvious

-There’s a common saying that I’m reminded of after watching that video, “It’s as plain as the nose on your face” (or in this case, the nail in the head).
+There’s a common saying that we’re reminded of after watching that video, “It’s as plain as the nose on your face” (or in this case, the nail in the head).
 This applies to some marriage matters too.
 Sometimes we’re so caught up in our own “stuff” —that we overlook or don’t want to listen to the obvious.
+That’s especially true if it comes from a spouse that we would prefer not to give us any advice.

-Yes, I understand that some spouses are insensitive.
+Yes, we understand that some spouses are insensitive.
 They continually take the “I’ve got to fix this thing” when all you’re asking is for them to listen to you.
-Perhaps, in the future, you may want solutions.
-But first you need the time and space to vent.

 The Obvious Wisest Approach

 But it’s funny in the context of the video, isn’t it?
-Here was a time when it was obvious to anyone watching that this IS a “fix it now” situation.
-There are times when we need to be open to talk AND listen.
+Here’s a time when it’s obvious to anyone watching that this IS a “fix it now” situation.
+This goes to show that there are times when we also need to be open to talk AND listen.
 That is because there may be a good reason.

-Sometimes I’m reminded of something that Oswald Chambers wrote.
-It is recorded in the book, MY UTMOST FOR HIS HIGHESTHe talks about our “calling” in life.
+Oswald Chambers wrote something in his book, MY UTMOST FOR HIS HIGHEST that can be applied to this type of situation.
+He talks about our “calling” in life.
 It’s a calling that goes beyond what we see and think we know.
 It involves what God wants us to be and become as we live on this side of heaven.
 This can be applied in our own relationship matters in marriage, as well as other areas of life.
 He wrote:

 “This calling has nothing to do with personal sanctification but with being made into broken bread and poured out wine.
 God can never make us wine if we object to the fingers He uses to crush us with.
 If God would only use His own fingers, and make me broken bread and poured-out wine in a special way!
 But when He uses someone whom we dislike, or some set of circumstances to which we said we would never submit, and make those the crushers, we object.